youapple/hexadecimal-demo/README.en.md

 #### Project Description

-The hexadecimal-demo project is the source code of the sample project of the public account & blog "Hexadecimal Theory", which can be used publicly.
+The hexadecimal-demo project is the source code of the sample project of the public account & blog "Hexadecimal Said", which can be used publicly.

 #### Software Architecture

 Editor: IntelliJ IDEA 2022.1
 jdk: 17+
 maven: 3.5.4+

 #### Installation